MichaelRFairhurst/vaiven/README.md

 polymorphic + overhead, and finishes in 0.000 seconds (too low to measure) vs about 20 second for the equivalent interpreted code on my system.

+## Optimizations

+Vaiven currently performs the following optimizations on your code:

+* Instruction combining (x * 1 == x, x * 4 / 2 == x * 2, ...)
+* Constant propagation (3 * 4 == 12...)
+* Dead code elimination (including branches which can't be taken)
+* Type profiling guided optimizations via guarded specializations
+* Typecheck/boxing/unboxing elimination
+* Function inlining
+* Recursive function inlining (essentially akin to loop unrolling)
+* Tail call recursion (including jumping past guards)
+* Basic jump threading (not range-based yet, just jumps to jumps ignoring conditions)

+and generates otherwise clean asm
+* boolean values are massaged into jmpcc calls
+* argument counts are known statically and compiled with the right behavior hardcoded
+* all tagged values are 64 bit using an inverse punboxing system
+* some bounds checking elimination for instance in list initialization

+And vaiven uses asmjit's register allocation with basic coalescing added on top, which is a very good though not great (yet!) register allocator.

 ## Under the hood: Optimization tips

 Firstly, anything that will be executed more than once should be put in a